zaryab2000/decipher_EVM_Puzzles/README.md

 Your main goal as a player is to provide the right set of inputs so that the transaction doesn't get reverted.

->If it reverts, you FAIL...❌ If it executes successfully, >You SOLVED that puzzle. ✅
+>If it reverts, you FAIL...❌ If it executes successfully, You SOLVED that particular puzzle. ✅

 ## How to Play?
 1. Clone this repository